ksankeerth/mathexp/README.md

 ## Usecases

-In most cases, We usually have static expressions and equations in code.
-In some cases, the end-user needs to create expressions with conditions and evaluate them with data while the program/server is running.
-The matheXp is developed for such use cases.
+In most cases, We usually have static expressions and equations in code. ***In some cases, the end-user needs to create expressions with conditions and evaluate them with data while the program/server is running.
+The matheXp is developed for such use cases***.

 The matheXp uses a JSON to represent expressions and conditions.
 So the expressions can be created using a User Interface simply.